Achieving Success While Learning How to Potty Train a Puppy

 Potty Breaks

 A key component of successful potty training involves regular potty breaks.
-It is advisable to take puppies outside at least every two hours, particularly after they:
+It is advisable to take puppies outside (on potty pads also) at least every two hours, particularly after they:

 • Wake up